 Boondocking at Port au Choix: We looooved staying by this gorgeous lighthouse.
 Watching the waves at sunset was magical.

-The only way to bring your RV to the island is via Marine Atlantic’s ferry.
-It is about 7 hours from North Sydney, Nova Scotia to Port aux Basques, Newfoundland.
+The only way to bring your RV to the island is via Marine Atlantic's ferry.
+It is about 7 hours from North Sydney, Nova Scotia, to Port aux Basques, Newfoundland.
 The ferry is pretty costly compared to smaller voyages, but well worth it, especially if you plan to stay in Newfoundland for an extended trip.

 Plan to spend at least C$500 round trip if you are bringing your RV.
 You can also rent a two-bed cabin for about C$60, which we were happy to have on such a long journey.
-There is also a restaurant on site with limited hours.
-If traveling with a pet, you have the option to board them or leave them in your vehicle with windows cracked.
-Our cat was just fine.
-For more details about the logistics of getting to Newfoundland read this blog post.
+There is also a restaurant on-site with limited hours.

-Prince Edward Island
+Places to Visit in Prince Edward Island

-We saved the beach locale of Prince Edward Island for last of our Atlantic Canada RV Road Trip.
+We saved the beach locale of Prince Edward Island for the last stop of our Atlantic Canada RV Road Trip.
 We planned to use this time to rest up from all of our epic adventures, but it turned out to have some of the best activities of our trip!
-I even got to check parasailing off my bucket list – something I’ve wanted to do since I was 5!
-And the bike riding was top-notch.

 Our Favorite Place in Prince Edward Island: Greenwich Dunes, PEI National Park